beastwood/synctity/doc/sphinx/index.rst

 .. seealso::

-	Synctity is hosted on `Sourceforge <http://sourceforge.net/projects/synctus/>`_.
+	Synctity is hosted on `GitHub <http://github.com/beastwood/synctity/>`_.
 Go there to download the latest versions of the software.

 .. seealso::